CAMBI-tech/BciPy/bcipy/language/README.md

 # Language

 BciPy Language module provides an interface for word and character level predictions.
-This module primarily relies upon the AAC-TextPredict package (aactextpredict on PyPI) for its probability calculations.
+This module primarily relies upon the TextSlinger package (textslinger on PyPI) for its probability calculations.
 More information on this package can be found on our [GitHub repo](https://github.com/kdv123/textpredict)

 The core methods of any `LanguageModel` include: